Iasa-Global/btabok/pages/competency_model/governance_cm.md

 | **CITA -- Associate** | -   Learner will be able to design solution architecture in alignment with corporate governance objectives at a project level.
 | | -   Learner will be able to use reference architecture, guidelines and standards to align with Enterprise Architecture.
 | | -   Learner will be able to demonstrate alignment with Enterprise Architecture to Architecture Review Board.
-| **CITA -- Specialist** | -   Learner will be able to set-up governance framework, processes and standards for their area of specialization for the enterprise.
+| **CITA -- Professional** | -   Learner will be able to set-up governance framework, processes and standards for their area of specialization for the enterprise.
 | | -   Learner will be able to participate in Architecture Review Boards to review compliance to governance objectives and processes for architecture.
-| **CITA -- Professional** | -   The Learner will be able to improve and enhance governance processes in their area of specialization.
+| **CITA -- Distinguished** | -   The Learner will be able to improve and enhance governance processes in their area of specialization.
 | | -   The Learner will be able to set-up governance framework, processes and standards for the enterprise.
 | | -   The Learner will be able to set-up Architecture Review Board and define objectives in alignment with Corporate Governance Framework for the enterprise.